top of page

 Can Wasps Sting More Than Once?

-Unlike bees, wasps generally retain the ability to sting multiple times without dying.
+Unlike honeybees, wasps generally retain the ability to sting multiple times without dying.
 Here's why wasps can sting repeatedly:

 • Unbarbed stinger: A wasp's stinger lacks barbs and is smooth.
 So it can easily pull free of skin without tearing away wasp body parts or disemboweling the insect.